 Sleep-deprived and struggling with caring for your baby?
-Here are tips on how to survive the newborn stage and make those first few months easier on you.
+Learn how to survive the newborn stage and make those early months easier on you.

-The newborn stage is the hardest for many moms, including me.
-As much as I prepared for being a mom, the overnight change of caring for a baby became my biggest reality check.
+The newborn stage is the hardest for many new moms, including me.
+Despite my preparation, the overnight change of caring for a baby became my biggest reality check.

-I learned that I couldn’t stand the shrill cries of a newborn that would often send me into a panic.
-The middle-of-the-night wake ups made me delirious from sleep deprivation.
+I learned that I couldn’t stand the shrill cries of a newborn that would send me into a panic.
+The middle-of-the-night wake ups made me delirious.
 And the desperation of not knowing what to do when the baby wouldn’t stop fussing was enough to make me doubt whether I was cut out for this.

-Not to mention that during all these emotions, I was also physically healing from child birth.
-As much as my body needed to rest and recover, I still needed to care for someone who was much more vulnerable than I was.
+Not to mention that during all these emotions, I was also physically healing from childbirth.
+As much as my body needed to rest and recover, I still needed to care for someone more vulnerable than me.